2002 Budapest Grand Prix

 The 2002 Budapest Grand Prix was a women's tennis tournament played on outdoor clay courts in Budapest, Hungary that was part of the Tier V category of the 2002 WTA Tour.
-It was the eighth edition of the tournament and was held from 15 April until 21 April 2002.
+It was the seventh edition of the tournament and was held from 15 April until 21 April 2002.
 Unseeded Martina Müller won the singles title and earned $16,000 first-prize money.